What Is a Short Throw Shifter?Last Updated December 4, 2023 | Meghan Drummond

 Other benefits of shorter throws include not accidentally elbowing your passenger or knocking over a coffee cup.
 Being able to use the full space of your cabin allows for a lot of freedom.

-There’s something about a short shifter that really epitomizes the “sporty” look, maybe because it is automatically functional.
-Unlike many other performance upgrades like hood scoops or spoilers, no one is installing nonfunctioning short shifters for looks.
-Every short shifter you see is guaranteed functional in addition to being much-improved looks-wise over the stock shifter.
+There’s something about a short shifter that really epitomizes the “sporty” look.
+Maybe because it's a truly functional upgrade.
+Unlike some upgrades, like hood scoops or spoilers, no one is installing a nonfunctioning short shifter just for looks.
+Every short shifter is there to do a job.
+It just happens to look a whole lot better than the stock shifter, too.

 Like many other upgrades, aftermarket shifters are also available in a variety of options allowing for true customization.
-All of which contributes to a Mustang look that is uniquely your own.
+Once you find a style you like, you can add the finishing touch with a unique shift knob.

 Improved Driving Experience